scivision-gallery/scivision-basic-usage-examples/README.md

 6. Activate it: `conda activate scivision`
 7. Open the notebooks in this repo with `jupyter notebook`

+A full conda environment can be found in `environment_full.yml` if you are having issues creating the conda environment.
+This contains details of all the packages and their versions which are required to run these notebooks, including secondary and tertiary dependencies.

 **Visit the [Scivision Gallery](https://github.com/scivision-gallery) to see more examples and use-cases.**